yohandiaz/python-flask-vagrant-docker-lamp/README.md

 vagrant ssh lamp
 ```

-5. The machine is now ready to be configured to beused as a LAMP server.
+5. The machine is now ready to be configured to be used as a LAMP server.

 6. Now passing to the docker machine, lets create and provision it.